AdobeDocs/experience-platform.en/help/profile/api/export-jobs.md

 Real-time Customer Profile enables you to build a single view of individual customers by bringing together data from multiple sources, including both attribute data and behavioral data.
 Data available within Profile can then be exported to a dataset for further processing.
 This document provides step-by-step instructions for creating and managing export jobs using the [Profile API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/real-time-customer-profile.yaml).

-In addition to creating an export job, you can also access Profile data using the Profile Access API and through projections.
-Please see the [Profile Access API tutorial](./entities.md) or the tutorial on [configuring edge destinations and projections](./edge-projections.md) for more information on these other access patterns.
+In addition to creating an export job, you can also access Profile data using the Profile Access API.
+Please see the [Profile Access API guide](./entities.md) for more information on these other access patterns.

 ## Getting started